-Before we jump into the details let’s take a look at the best available options in the market and their particular specialties at a glance.
+Before we jump into the details of planted tank substrate, let’s take a look at the best available options in the market and their particular specialties at a glance.

 As our first pick, we have an excellent option for you if you want to plan different kinds of plants in your aquarium.
-This is the ADA Aqua Soil Amazonia which is highly popular among people.
+This is the ADA Aqua Soil Amazonia which is highly popular among aquascapers.
 Mr. Takashi Amano, who is considered as the father of nature aquarium, founded ADA (Aqua Design Amano).
-So there is absolutely no doubt about the quality of ADA Aquasoil Amazonia.
+So there is absolutely no doubt about the quality of ADA Aqua soil Amazonia.

 This aqua soil has several benefits and has designed to provide the best natural substrate to your planted tank.
 Whenever you are using a substrate you have to make sure it has an optimum PH level.
 For most plants, the level is between 5.5 to 6.5.
 This ADA Aquasoil will help you to have this perfect PH level in the soil.
 It keeps the pH level low and a low pH level is really helpful for the plants to absorb nutrients more easily.